CCERL/KOSCO_2026_Fall_Tutorial/README.md

 OpenFOAM tutorial cases prepared for **Day 3 of the KOSCO 2026 Fall Tutorial**.

-The repository contains three CFD/combustion examples arranged from a basic incompressible-flow case to reacting-flow simulations with detailed chemistry and transport.
+The repository contains three cases arranged from a basic incompressible-flow case to reacting-flow simulations with detailed chemistry and transport.

 ---